Embedding Riemannian Manifolds by the Heat Kernel of the Connection Laplacian: Vector Diffusion Maps

-Based on these observations, given $a\in \mathcal{B}(M,g)$ and $t>0$, the authors in \cite{vdm} define the {\em vector diffusion mappings} $V^a_t$ which maps $x\in M$ to the Hilbert space $\ell^2$ by\footnote{Note that the basis $a$ and the volume of $M$ are not taken into consideration in the definition of the vector diffusion map in \cite{vdm}.
+Based on these observations, given $a\in \mathcal{B}(M,g)$ and $t>0$, the authors in \cite{vdm} define the VDM $V^a_t$ which maps $x\in M$ to the Hilbert space $\ell^2$ by\footnote{Note that the basis $a$ and the volume of $M$ are not taken into consideration in the definition of the VDM in \cite{vdm}.
 To prove the precompactness theorem, we need to take them into consideration.}:

 where $a=\{X_n\}_{n=1}^\infty$.
 A direct calculation shows that